 In this article, we will be creating a basic CRUD application using Flask.
-CRUD app means an application that has ” create, read, update, and delete ” functionalities.
-Let’s create a todo list that has all these functionalities.
+CRUD app means an application that has functionalities for creating, reading, updating, and deleting data.
+Let’s create a to-do list that has all these functionalities.

 If you’re good with the basics and you have the setup ready, let’s start building the web application.